robric/wiki-contrail-controller/QoS.md

     # Total hardware queue bandwidth used by priority group
     bandwidth=10
 Above configuration can be read by a script that runs on the compute node to configure the priority groups using qosmap utility.

-# Caveats
-Queuing and scheduling will not be supported in 3.1

 # Guidelines and Limitations:
   1. DCB feature supports 2 modes.
 One is IEEE and other is CEE.